 Gunta Stolzl.
 Gunta Stolzl was the director of the weaving department of the Bauhaus from 1926-31.
 She was the only female master at the Bauhaus and elevated weaving from crafty “women’s” work to high design.
 Her tapestries are full of color and patterns that still look modern today.
 These lacing frames brought to mind the vivid interaction of color that happens through weaving and lacing projects.

-More DIY TOYS:
+More DIY Toys to make:

 Fill your child’s life with more art, design, science, and engineering!